Yiling-Huo/yiling-huo.github.io/_posts/2023-02-16-rmarkdown-latex.md

 ![r_chunk](/images/tutorial_rmdtex/r_chunk.png)

-R Markdown supports many languages other than R through the `knitr` package.
+RMarkdown supports many languages other than R through the `knitr` package.
 A list of supported languages can be found [here](https://bookdown.org/yihui/rmarkdown-cookbook/other-languages.html).
 For example, if I want to include a chunk of python code:

 ````{python}
 ```{python}